abdusco/Lib.AspNetCore.Auth.Intranet/README.md

     });
 ```

 Refer to [IpAddressRange](https://github.com/jsakamoto/ipaddressrange) library to learn about the syntax.
+You can check the how CIDRs are resolved [using this tool](https://www.ipaddressguide.com/cidr).

 Once the request IP is matched by any of the ranges, a `ClaimsPrincipal` is created with following claims: